Introduction

 The crisis team determines what can and can not be said to the press.
 When it is decided to issue a press release, the message is prepared in consultation with the crisis team.
 It is also determined in which newspapers this message is to appear.

-There must be internal communication with the (if necessary) about the seriousness of the recall and the associated obligation to remain silent.
+There must be internal communication with the staff (if necessary) about the seriousness of the recall and the associated obligation to remain silent.
 In addition, it must be VERY clear who is conducting the communication.
 All interactions should be recorded individually from telephone and email correspondence.
 It must also be confirmed in writing as much as possible.

-The recall telephone numbers of suppliers, customers, service suppliers, , government, and media must be used.
+The recall telephone numbers of suppliers, customers, service suppliers, , government, and media partners must be used.
 This list should be updated annually during the recall test and enclosed as an appendix.
 It is important to involve the association in the event of a major calamity.
 Even if there is no membership, this association will represent the interests of the industry.

 From the moment the recall takes effect, no more calls may be diverted to production.
 When calls seem “suspicious” or f called are made by strangers, they can only be transferred to a member of the crisis team.
 When it comes to press, the transfer may only be made to the person responsible for press communication.